wpwupingwp/OGU/README.md

     For instance, if you want the amplified length smaller than 800 and greater than 500, maybe you could consider to set "-tmin" to 550 and "-tmax" to 750.

+# Performance
+For taxon that not very large and few fragments, BarcodeFinder could finish the task in *minutes*.
+For large taxon (such as Asteraceae family or the whole plants kingdom) and multiple fragments (such as chloroplast genomes) the time may be hours -- in a PC.

+BarcodeFinder requires few memory (less than 1GB for large taxon) and CPU (one core is enough).
+It can run in normal PC very well.
+Multiple CPU cores may be helpful for the alignment and tree construction steps.